Lucy McBath: 2020

 McBath was discussed as a possible candidate in the 2020 Georgia Senate special election.
 According to The Hill, Democrats considered her "one of the top potential contenders" for the seat.
-But she declined to run for that office, saying she preferred to continue focusing on her work in the House.
+But she declined to run for the seat, instead seeking re-election to her house seat.

 McBath raised $620,000 in the fourth quarter of 2019.
 As of the end of 2019, she had $1.3 million cash on hand for her reelection bid.
 93% of her contributions came from small-dollar donors.

-She won the November 3 general election with 54.2% of the vote in a rematch against Karen Handel.
-She got a significant boost from Joe Biden carrying the district with 55% of the vote, the first time a Democrat had carried the district at the presidential level in its 2013–2022 configuration as a northern suburban district.
+She won the November 3 general election with 54.6% of the vote in a rematch against Karen Handel.
+She got a significant boost from Joe Biden carrying the district with 55% of the vote, the first time a Democrat had carried the district at the presidential level since it moved to Atlanta's northern suburbs.

 2022

-In the 2021 redistricting session, McBath's district was significantly altered by Republican state legislators.
+In the 2021 redistricting session, McBath's district was significantly altered by the Republican-controlled state legislature.
 Its share of heavily Democratic DeKalb County was cut out, replaced by conservative exurban counties such as Forsyth and Cherokee.
-The new configuration shifts the district from one that voted for Biden by double digits to one that voted for Trump by double digits, likely securing the seat for Republicans in the 2022 elections.
+The new configuration shifted the district from one that voted for Biden by double digits to one that voted for Trump by double digits, likely securing the seat for Republicans in the 2022 elections.
 Reports speculated that McBath could run in another district.

-In November 2021, McBath announced that she would run for reelection in the 7th district.
-Currently held by fellow Democrat Carolyn Bourdeaux, the district absorbed most of the more Democratic portions of the old 6th in redistricting, making it significantly bluer than its predecessor.
+In November 2021, McBath announced that she would run for reelection in the 7th district, held by fellow Democrat Carolyn Bourdeaux.
+It had previously been based in Gwinnett County, but had been pushed slightly westward to absorb the more Democratic portions of McBath's former territory in Fulton County, making it significantly bluer than its predecessor.
 McBath defeated Bordeaux in the Democratic primary.

 Tenure

 McBath cosponsored the Honoring American Veterans in Extreme Need ("HAVEN") Act, which gives disabled veterans bankruptcy protections.

 McBath co-sponsored legislation to extend Pell Grant eligibility to college students if their school closed or if school officials committed institutional fraud or misconduct.

+Before the Trump–Ukraine scandal, McBath had been cautious about impeaching President Donald Trump, or opposed it outright.
+For instance, in the aftermath of the Mueller investigation, she was one of 137 Democrats to vote to kill an impeachment resolution.
+In October 2019, McBath voted in favor of launching an impeachment inquiry into Trump.

+She sat on the House Judiciary Committee, which was tasked with handling some impeachment-related business.
+During a town hall event, she said she had felt "furious" about "the lack of accountability" from the Trump administration, due to what she called a lack of responsiveness to congressional subpoenas.
+At the same event, she said, "I don't like having to [participate in the impeachment process]. ...
+I don't want to have to say this about our President of the United States and the White House."
+In December 2019, she voted for articles of impeachment against Trump on the House Judiciary Committee.